-Sibling sexual abuse is considered to be the most common form of child sexual abuse within the family setting.
+Sibling sexual abuse is considered to be the most common form of child sexual abuse within the family setting in the UK.
 Children are more likely to be sexually abused by their siblings – brothers and sisters and step-brothers and step-sisters – than by their parents.
 Yet, society’s awareness of sibling sexual abuse has trailed behind other child abuse issues and concerns.
-Support services and researchers agree it has received little attention and there is a lack of academic literature on the subject.
+Support services and researchers agree it has received little or no attention and there is a lack of academic literature on the subject.

 Rape Crisis England & Wales (RCEW) is carrying out a new and ground-breaking project to support victims and survivors of recent and historic sibling sexual abuse.
 The two-year project is the largest, Government-funded, project on sibling sexual abuse to date in the UK.
 It is also the first England-wide and Wales-wide project on sibling sexual abuse.
 It is funded by the Home Office and Ministry of Justice and will conclude in March 2022.

 The main aims of the project are to:

 - increase the provision of specialist support for both recent and historic victims and survivors of sibling sexual abuse across England and Wales to enable them to recover, heal and rebuild their lives.

 - improve the continuity, consistency and quality standards of specialist support for recent and historic victims and survivors of sibling sexual abuse across England and Wales.

 Our findings will be published in two stages – November 2021 and February 2022 but we are already clear on two actions that should be taken now.
 They are:

 - Sibling sexual abuse should be named in all intrafamilial national and local child safeguarding policies, and in all intrafamilial child sexual abuse strategies, and acknowledged for what it is: the most common form of child sexual abuse in our homes.